Celeste (video game): Marketing and release

 Celeste was announced in July 2016, and Thorson and Berry livestreamed themselves developing the game on Twitch.
 The next month, a demo of the game was made playable at PAX West's Indie Megabooth.
 Celeste was initially announced for release in 2017, as Thorson and Berry wanted it to release as a launch game for the then-upcoming Nintendo Switch in March 2017.
 By December 2016, its release window had been changed to "mid-2017".
 The next February, a full trailer was released, showcasing Celestes gameplay.
 In April 2017, the development team published the first post for an Instagram account written in-character as Theo.
 The series of images framed as Theo's selfies serve as a prelude to the events of Celeste, detailing Theo's backstory and journey to Celeste Mountain.

 Celeste released on January 25, 2018, on the Nintendo Switch, PlayStation 4, Microsoft Windows, MacOS, and Linux, and it would be released on Xbox One the following day.
 On July 9, 2020, it was announced that the game would be releasing on the cloud gaming service Google Stadia.
 It was added to the collection of games included for free with Stadia Pro—a subscription-based version of Stadia—on September 29.

 Madeline and Badeline appeared as crossover characters in the Nintendo Switch version of TowerFall, released on September 27, 2018.
-In October 2018, Scarlet Moon Records announced Prescriptions for Sleep: Celeste, an album of Celeste cover songs described by Nintendo Life as "lullaby-style renditions" of the game's soundtrack.
-Prescriptions for Sleep: Celeste features violin by Maiko, saxophone by Norihiko Hibino, and piano by AYAKI, with Raine serving as co-producer.
+In October 2018, Scarlet Moon Records announced Prescription for Sleep: Celeste, an album of Celeste cover songs described by Nintendo Life as "lullaby-style renditions" of the game's soundtrack.
+Prescription for Sleep: Celeste features violin by Maiko, saxophone by Norihiko Hibino, and piano by AYAKI, with Raine serving as co-producer.
 An open pre-order window for a Celeste collector's edition produced by Limited Run Games began on January 1, 2019.
 On January 21, it was announced that the game's soundtrack would receive an album of piano covers by Trevor Alan Gomes, titled Celeste Piano Collections, a part of the Piano Collections series by Materia Collective, released on January 25.
 In July, Materia Collective purchased the publishing rights for the music, and the composers of the game's B-side music went without royalties for 17 months.
 For its fifth anniversary in January 2023, it was announced that a new Celeste collector's edition from Fangamer would release that June.

 In December 2018, Thorson announced that additional downloadable content (DLC) levels for Celeste would be released in "early 2019".
 The final chapter of Celeste, Farewell, was released as free DLC on September 9, 2019, though the team said the Xbox One version would have a slight delay.